Atlanta is the only place in US to see pandas for now. But dozens of spots abroad have them | News Channel 3-12

 Giant pandas are limited to six mountainous areas of southwestern China in the provinces of Sichuan, Gansu, and Shanxi.
 A total of 34 pandas were born last year at two bases in Sichuan, including at Chengdu Research Base of Giant Panda Breeding, a popular tourist destination in Chengdu, the capital of Sichuan province.

-More than 1,800 are estimated to exist in the wild, where they are threatened chiefly with habitat loss.
+More than 1,800 are estimated to exist in the wild, where they are threatened chiefly by habitat loss.
 About 420 others live in captivity in zoos and reserves, the majority within China.